PamelaG23/Hello-World/README.md

 I love to keep myself busy (which requires a lot of coffee and snacks) but this is why I have come to love coding more and more.
 It suits my lifestlye and constantly challenges the drive I have to <em>"Keep going and get it done!"</em>
-aside from that, I'm hoping to make some great connections here and meet people along the way that can aid me in my journey.
+aside from that, I'm hoping to make some great connections here and meet people along the way to connect and aid each other in my journey with programming!
   </p>
 </body>